kjosib/booze-tools/README.md

 but it may be instructive to see what calls them.
 If you want to look at the generated discrete finite automaton, the `.get_dfa()` method will supply your needs.

+The architecture is intended to be easy to extend, approachable, and informative.

+See the wiki (linked above) for a bit more information and some differences in default behavior vs. other tools.

 ### miniparse
 This is your basic LALR(1) parser accepting BNF rules, with one key extra-fancy feature:
 * You can have more than one "start" symbol within a single grammar, and select among them at parse time.